 It makes me think of the fashionista Kate Spade and the TV chef, Anthony Bourdain… both of them were on similar psychiatric drugs and both committed suicide.
-There have been others, but this column is intended to be bright and helpful, not sad and scary so I will help you now with potential remedies so that you don’t have to fall into the arms of psyche drugs and sleeping pills.
+There have been others, but this column is intended to be bright and helpful, not sad and scary, so I will help you now with potential remedies so you don’t have to fall into the arms of psyche drugs and sleeping pills.

-Once you start those meds, it’s almost impossible to get off and in fact, I don’t recommend that you get off without professional help.
+Once you start those meds, it’s almost impossible to get off them and in fact, I don’t recommend that you get off without professional help.
 The dependence impacts your receptors and causes them to be damaged (and downregulated) for years, so you need a specialist in addiction to help you get off safely and wean properly.

 I’m not saying medication is bad, I am still a licensed pharmacist and I’m aware there’s a place for medications, especially during the transition phase.
 Sometimes you see bio-identical estrogen, sleep meds and antidepressants used for a period of a few weeks and it helps a lot, but to be on them for years is not a good idea due to cumulative side effects and drug mugging.

-It’s important for you to talk with an intelligent, patient doctor about your menopause or andropause symptoms, rather than being shy about it.
+It’s important for you to talk with an intelligent, patient, doctor about your menopause or andropause symptoms, rather than being shy about it.
 It’s also a wonderful idea to talk to a nutritionist, acupuncturist, holistic MD or naturopath about changing your diet, adding herbal remedies or vitamins.
 Here are some ideas that I have for you in that regard:

 Manage stressful situations.

 Sometimes easier said than done.
-But if you can pin point a stressful situation, then avoid it, you will have done your hormones a favor.
-The rationale behind this, and the reason I’ve put it first on my list is because stress causes you to make cortisol instead of estrogen and testosterone.
-So when you engage in stressful situations, relationships or jobs it causes you to stop making estrogen and testosterone and begin making stress hormones.
+But if you can pinpoint a stressful situation, then avoid it, you will have done your hormones a favor.
+The rationale behind this, and the reason I’ve put it first on my list, is because stress causes you to make cortisol instead of estrogen and testosterone.
+So when you engage in stressful situations, relationships, or jobs it causes you to stop making estrogen and testosterone and begin making stress hormones.
 You’re trading in your sex hormones for stress hormones, which ultimately leads to less sex and more ulcers.
 If you stress out easily, don’t watch the news as much.
 Avoid people who drag you down and fire people who are mean and incompetent.
 Set boundaries.
-It’s all part of self care because your health is at stake, so don’t feel bad about cutting cords that weaken you.
+It’s all part of self-care because your health is at stake, so don’t feel bad about cutting cords that weaken you.

 Avoid estrogenic chemicals.

-This means avoid heavy pesticide laden foods, the pesticides are sticky unnatural estrogens which throw off your hormone balance.
+This means avoid heavy pesticide-laden foods, the pesticides are sticky unnatural estrogens which throw off your hormone balance.
 Plastic water bottles also add a fake type of estrogen to your body, and it sticks to your cells.
 These cause free radical damage galore and have negative effects on the very pathways that produce your hormones.
-The more fake estrogenic compounds you put into your body from pesticides, certain make up or soaps, foods and plastics, the more they bind to receptors on your cells… and that means there is less natural estrogen on those receptors.
+The more fake estrogenic compounds you put into your body from pesticides, certain makeup or soaps, foods and plastics, the more they bind to receptors on your cells… and that means there is less natural estrogen on those receptors.
 The fake ones kick the real ones off!
 This can cause cancer in the reproductive organs for both men and women.

 Maintain a healthy sex life.

 Intimacy is a natural part of a mutually loving relationship.
-There’s no real time when it should end if you love one another, unless there’s a medical condition that causes problems with function or arousal, or strucgture.
+There’s no real time when it should end if you love one another, unless there’s a medical condition that causes problems with function or arousal, or structure.
 See your physician about that.
 But the lull in your sex life doesn’t have to occur just because you’re going through the change.
 Sex is an excellent stress reliever too.
 The difficulty is that menopause sometimes causes a woman to experience vaginal dryness due to declining estrogen levels.
 This can be resolved easily with natural estrogens, or bio-identical creams and patches.
 It doesn’t happen to all women though, some women never deal with problems like this, so I think genetics might be involved here.
 Also your liver function and ability to break down estrogen properly.

-Adrenal function is important and if you’re adrenals are healthy you’ll probably never even get a hot flash, that is the case with me luckily, so far 5 years post-menopausal and not a single hot flash or night sweat… not yet anyway.
+Adrenal function is important and if your adrenals are healthy you’ll probably never even get a hot flash, that is the case with me luckily, so far 5 years post-menopausal and not a single hot flash or night sweat… not yet anyway.
 Keep your adrenals healthy, maintain low stress and it’s smooth sailing for you.

 Andropause can also impact a man’s ability to have sex by causing him to experience erectile dysfunction.
 Again, this doesn’t have to happen, it’s just common.
 Viagra is a quick fix, but it’s not the long-term answer.
-These can occur early on, after a few years, or never at all if you have healthy adrenal function (which kicks in after you reproductive organs have ‘gone to sleep’ so to speak).
+These can occur early on, after a few years, or never at all, if you have healthy adrenal function (which kicks in after your reproductive organs have ‘gone to sleep’ so to speak).

 Watch what you eat.